bharaniuk/bharaniuk.github.io/projects.md

 ### Twitter Analytics Web Service

-<details><summary>High-performance multi-tier web service on the cloud</summary>
+<details><summary>Fully managed high-performance multi-tier web service with Amazon EKS and RDS on the cloud.
+Performed ETL using Spark to reduce 1TB Twitter data to 60GB</summary>
 <ul>
-<li>Worked in a team of 3 to build an application that recommends similar Twitter users </li>
+<li>Worked in a team of 3 to build a Vertx-based web application that recommends similar Twitter users </li>
 <li>Designed an efficient and fault-tolerant web tier consisting of 3 microservices using Amazon EKS with managed node groups to handle high loads (~tens of thousands of RPS) under a constrained budget</li>
 <li>Performed ETL on a large Twitter data set (~1 TB) using Apache Spark on the Azure Databricks platform and deployed storage tier on an AWS RDS MySQL instance</li>
 <li>Automated service deployment using eksctl, Terraform and helm charts</li>